Centrifugal clutches are explained along with the definition, parts, working process, advantages, disadvantages, etc.

 Alternatives to the Centrifugal Clutches

-There are some alternatives to the centrifugal clutches, those are listed below.
+There are some alternatives to centrifugal clutches, those are listed below.

-These are the clutches which needs to be operated manually by the driver.
-These are not automatically operated like the centrifugal clutches.
+These are the clutches that needs to be operated manually by the driver.
+These are not automatically operated like centrifugal clutches.

 As the name suggests these works on hydraulic principle.
 This clutch has oils to move the pistons back and forth and then engage the clutch.